3 min read

-The accessibility and realistic nature of fake lawns has a multitude of beneficial uses for the transport industry, helping not only to prevent increasingly high numbers of bird strikes at airports but also providing roads across the world with long-lasting greenery whilst increasing the efficiency of local governments and councils.
+The accessibility and realistic nature of fake lawns have a multitude of beneficial uses for the transport industry, helping not only to prevent increasingly high numbers of bird strikes at airports but also providing roads across the world with long-lasting greenery whilst increasing the efficiency of local governments and councils.

 Bird strikes occur when an airborne animal collides with a plane, either getting stuck in the engine or hitting the windscreen.
 There have been instances where aeroplanes have had to make emergency landings to check that their vessels are not damaged, making a terrifying experience for nervous passengers or first-time flyers.